Zeldovich pancakes in observational data are cold: Finding pancakes in a mock catalogue

 We apply our method to the 25 numerical halos, in the form of an automated overdensity finder in phase-space.
-From this we obtain a raw sample, and, through visual inspection, we select 20 pancake candidates.
+From this we obtain a raw sample which includes pancakes and groups of galaxies.
+Since the groups of galaxies have roughly constant velocity across radius in projected phase-space, they are easily identified.
+In this way we finally select 20 pancake candidates.

 In Figures \ref{fig:Numxy} and \ref{fig:NumRv} we show a sample pancake identified near a halo of virial mass $M_{\rm vir}=4.75 \cdot 10^{14} M_{\astrosun}$, virial radius $r_{\rm vir} = 2.0$ Mpc and virial velocity $V_{\rm vir} = 1007$ km/s.
 This is the only pancake located near this halo.
 Both our method and a similar method employed by \citet{Falco} find the same pancake near this halo.